Entry requirements

 As global environment systems change, and the pressure on natural resources grows, environmental and geospatial scientists will be asked to step up and deliver solutions.
 More and more, we will leverage artificial intelligence to control natural disasters and conserve ecosystems.
 In Australia, AI is already predicting models for bushfire management.
 The next generation of satellites and drones will provide even more precise data.
 They’ll help track future changes for mining, agricultural planning, and natural events like coral bleaching on the Great Barrier Reef.

-Our Bachelor of Environmental and Geospatial Science will give you hands-on experience with remote sensing technology, GIS software, machine learning and data science.
+Our Bachelor of Science majoring in Environmental and Geospatial Science will give you hands-on experience with remote sensing technology, GIS software, machine learning and data science.
 It integrates technical and biocultural skills, preparing you for emerging roles in the future job market.

 Accreditation